julia-vscode/StaticLint.jl/README.md

 `StaticLint.getcst(file)` : Retrieve the cst of a file.

-`StaticLint.setcst(file, cst::CSTParser.EXPR)` : Set the cst of a file.

 `StaticLint.getserver(file)` : Retrieve the server holding of a file.

-`StaticLint.setserver(file, server::AbstractServer)` : Set the server of a file.

 `StaticLint.scopepass(file, target = nothing(optional))` : Run a full pass on the ST of a project (i.e. ST of all linked files).
 It is expected that `file` is the root of the project.